Class of 2026

 Medical School: California Northstate University College of Medicine

-Matched: Radiation Oncology at University Maryland Medical Center
+Advanced Match: Radiation Oncology at University Maryland Medical Center

 Hobbies: I love to cook and bake but I also love to get down with a good spreadsheet